 }

-The worker can then be called via parallelReduce
+};The worker can then be called via parallelReduce with the following

-s are necessary because .size()
+code, in which static_casts are necessary because .size() applied to

-value, but we need to
+Rcpp objects returns an R_xlen_t or long value, but we need to

-values to the worker to use as indices
+pass unsigned long or size_t values to the worker to use as indices

 into standard C++ vectors.
-The output
+The output of oneJob is a

-, which is converted to an Rcpp::NumericVector
+std::vector<double>, which is converted to an Rcpp::NumericVector

-through a simple call to Rcpp::wrap
+through a simple call to Rcpp::wrap.

 // [[Rcpp::export]]